notional-labs/notional/rly/Readme.md

-rly keys recover sentinelhub-2 sentinel "24 or 12 magic words invoked like a spell" rly keys recover regen-1 regen "24 or 12 magic words invoked like a spell" rly keys recover akashnet-2 akash "24 or 12 magic words invoked like a spell"
+rly keys recover sentinelhub-2 sentinel "24 or 12 magic words invoked like a spell" rly keys recover regen-1 regen "24 or 12 magic words invoked like a spell" rly keys recover akashnet-2 akash "24 or 12 magic words invoked like a spell" rly keys recover iov-mainnet-ibc iov "24 or 12 magic words invoked like a spell" rly keys recover microtick-1 mtm "24 or 12 magic words invoked like a spell"
 ```

 relay hub to osmosis: